olibclarke/optimal-box-size-plotter/README.md

 - `DeltaF` = defocus, Å
 - `d` = target resolution, Å

-Defocus is entered in micrometers and converted internally to Angstroms.
+Defocus is entered in microns and converted internally to Angstroms.

+Script was written with the assistance of ChatGPT; it is fairly simple and I have checked it, but please report errors/bugs if you encounter any.

 ## Requirements